insanity54/nanowrimo2017_practice/storynotes.md

 ### Nishi Hotaru the stalker

 Niche Hotaru (the evil esper who cast Nemesis of Time via Marth) started following Marth after she realized that Marth had a defense barrier (thanks Aldo.)
 She gave him binoculars in the cafeteria to get him in trouble, then she followed him to his room when he took a nap.
 She cuddled in his bed with him (influencing his dreams) before modifying Yoshida-sensei’s place card to make it burn without stopping.
 At some point, she needs to explain that she was in his room and the one responsible for altering the place card.

+### Marth's bed sucks

+A new day began and Marth awoke to the sound of footsteps running through the hallways.

+"Hurry guys, we're going to be late for school!", Marth whispered, still halfway in a dream.

+A moment passed as Marth struggled to open his eyes.
+Pushing down his blanket, he sat up in his bed of potato sacks.
+A notch in his back manifested as stretched his arms towards the ceiling.

+"Owch!
+I gotta do something about this dorm situation."

 ## Astral Projections List